vegf17/qProbConc/README.md

 # qProbConc

-This README aims to instruct how to use the tool developed for ICTAC25 submission
+This README aims to instruct how to use the tool developed for ICTAC25 submission.

 ## How to load the library into GHCi

 The tool in question corresponds to a Haskell library.
 To load this library's modules into GHCi and use them, refer to the following instructions.
 A prerequisite for these instructions is the installation of [GHC](https://www.haskell.org/ghc/) and [cabal-install](https://cabal.readthedocs.io/en/stable/).

-1. Download the qProbConc Cabal package (==TODO: add link to qProbConc cabal package, which will be in a separate git repo==).
+1. Download the qProbConc Cabal package, which is the folder corresponding to the [qProbConc Github repository](https://github.com/vegf17/qProbConc).
 2. Open a terminal within the downloaded package.
 3. Run ``cabal build`` and then ``cabal repl qProbConc``.